 Privacy and personal comfort matter

-Guests also care about privacy9.
-Smaller infrared cabins10 work well for private or semi-private spa zones.
+Guests also care about privacy.
+Smaller infrared cabins work well for private or semi-private spa zones.
 This fits boutique hotels and luxury resorts.

 | Guest expectation | Infrared Sauna response |